-As I have observed, the man is not as clumsy by nature but unconsciously follows a logical path.
-Actually, it is very few men who do not care at all whether they are giving the woman sexual pleasure.
-The reason is instead rooted in behavioural rules of the social role “man” which most men get instilled by education, starting at birth.
-A false belief of the social role “man” states:
+As I have observed, the man’s erratic style is not given by nature, instead, he unconsciously follows a seemingly logical path.
+There are very few men actually who do not care at all whether they are giving the woman sexual pleasure.
+The reason is instead rooted in the fact, that most men are raised in the social role “man”, a set of behavioural rules that produce toxic masculinity in real life.
+One of these false beliefs of the social role “man” states:

 Both techniques are, however, a misunderstanding: Most female bodies simply do not work in this way.

-As long as the woman has a vaginal erection, each vagina, respectively the tissue around it, adapts to the length, diameter and form of an inserted penis, fingers or object.
-This is done by the body of every woman, without her consciously doing anything.
-The duration of this adaptation, however, differs by the individual – it can take a few seconds to some minutes.
-Both time spans are healthy and depend on the amount of inner tension the woman experiences.
-The deepest relaxation possible highly depends on whether the woman feels safe in the sexual situation (consent), and whether the man treats her politely (fairness)!
-If she has been offered too little time to adjust herself to the “filling”, or has not enjoyed the kind of touch (or the lack thereof) that she has received, the penetration chafes at yet unprepared areas, which the woman experiences as an uncomfortable feeling.
+Women, just like men, get an erection when they are aroused.
+A vagina that is erect adapts to the length, diameter and shape of an inserted penis, finger or object which is the basic requirement for pleasurable penetration.
+How long a vagina takes to adapt to a given size, however, differs by the individual – it can take a few seconds to some minutes.
+Both time spans are healthy and depend on how relaxed the woman feels, and how well the outside and inside of her vagina have been “turned on”, which is commonly known as foreplay.
+If she has had too little time to adjust herself to the “filling”, or has not enjoyed the kind of touch (or the lack thereof) that she has received, the penetration chafes in yet unprepared areas, which the woman experiences as an uncomfortable feeling.

-2. Going faster is not necessarily better
+More is not necessarily better

 This leads to total confusion of the woman.
-Every time she is relaxed enough and feels pleasure, the feeling drops suddenly.
-Furthermore, the man does not only move abruptly faster, but also abruptly slows down, in a seemingly random order, and as a consequence, she does not know what to expect next and how to adjust herself.
-As a result, this leaves the woman in need to concentrate excessively to feel constant pleasure during sexual intercourse, or she gives up and does not react to the man’s movements (any more), just waiting for him to reach orgasm since the concentration exercise is (or has become) too exhausting compared to its pleasure gain.
+Every time when she is in a good rhythm and feels pleasure, the feeling drops suddenly.
+Furthermore, the man is not only abruptly moving faster, but is also abruptly slowing down, in a seemingly random order, and as a consequence, she does not know what to expect next and how to adjust herself.
+As a result, this requires the woman to concentrate excessively to feel constant pleasure during sexual intercourse, or she gives up and does not react to the man’s movements (any more), just waiting for him to come since the concentration exercise is (or has become) too exhausting compared to its pleasure gain.

 As a man, you can stop this dynamic by doing the following:

-No matter how urgently you desire to fuck her hard – always begin the penetration half as deeply and half as fast as you would like it right now.
+- Use your penis, but go half as deep and half as fast as you would like it right now.
 If you wish to increase depth and/or speed, as a rule of thumb, do it after the fifth thrust at the earliest.
-Exception: She tells you directly that she would like it deeper or faster.

 - You find that you do not gain sufficient pleasure from your own movements.